Chris Neil: Professional

-Neil was drafted by the Senators in the sixth round, 161st overall, of the 1998 NHL Entry Draft.
-Ottawa management prized his toughness and work ethic and saw Neil as a player who would potentially fill a much needed role on the team for years to come.
-Neil spent two seasons with Ottawa's then-American Hockey League (AHL) affiliate, the Grand Rapids Griffins, where he posted back-to-back seasons of 300+ penalty minutes and established himself as a solid team player at the professional level.

-Leading up to the 2001–02 season, Neil had a strong training camp and made the Ottawa line-up.
-He made his NHL debut on October 3, 2001, against the Toronto Maple Leafs.
-The next night, he recorded his first NHL point in a game against the Montreal Canadiens.
-On October 30, he scored his first NHL goal, against the Atlanta Thrashers.
-In his rookie season, Neil appeared in 72 games and scored 17 points, while accumulating 231 penalty minutes and establishing himself as a fearless combatant.

-During the 2002–03 season, Neil had ten points in 68 games and led the Senators with 147 penalty minutes.
-The next year, he again led the Senators in penalty minutes, with 194.
+Neil spent two seasons with Ottawa's American Hockey League (AHL) affiliate, the Grand Rapids Griffins, before making his NHL debut during the 2001–02 season.
+Following a strong training camp and preseason, Neil was named to the Senators' opening night roster.
+He recorded one point and nine penalty minutes over his first eight NHL games.
+After making his NHL debut on October 3, 2001, against the Toronto Maple Leafs, he recorded his first NHL point the following day with an assist on Steve Martins' goal.
+Neil scored his first NHL goal in a 6–3 win over the Atlanta Thrashers on October 30.
+While he started the season with an inconsistent role, by late November the Senators began giving him more ice time.
+He also began playing on the Senators' power-play unit and finished the season ranked 10th among league rookies with 10 goals.
+Neil was placed on the team's injured list on March 21, 2002, after bruising his hip, but returned for the Senators' 2002 Stanley Cup playoffs run.

+After a lengthy contract negotiation, Neil signed a three-year $1.755 contract extension with the Senators on September 14, 2002.
+However, shortly after signing, Neil broke his leg during an exhibition game against the Buffalo Sabres.
+He subsequently missed the first 12 games of the 2002–03 season before returning to the Senators lineup.

 The 2005–06 season saw Neil's role with the Senators expand.
 When Brian McGrattan made the Ottawa line-up out of training camp, much of the responsibilities as "team enforcer" were lifted off Neil's shoulders, and he was given the opportunity to contribute in a more offensive role.
 He responded, and posted the best offensive totals of his NHL career with 16 goals and 33 points.
 The following season, Neil posted similar numbers with 12 goals and 28 points while leading the NHL in hits.
 The coaching staff rewarded him with special teams assignments, and he received regular power play shifts.

 As the 2007–08 season unfolded, Brian McGrattan saw very limited ice time, and Neil was once again called upon to act as the Senators' enforcer and primary physical presence on many nights.
 As a result, his offensive production declined, though he did finish the season with a respectable 20 points.

 Neil had a disappointing 2008–09 season, registering only ten points, his lowest total since his rookie season, and the Senators missed the Stanley Cup playoffs for the first time during his tenure in Ottawa.
 After the season, Neil became an unrestricted free agent, and there was speculation that he would sign elsewhere.
 Instead, however, he signed a four-year, $8 million contract with the Senators.
 Neil reportedly received offers from three other clubs, but ended up accepting less money to remain in Ottawa.